Culture & Civic Life

 Urban Peace Institute

-The International Red Cross was originally founded in Switzerland to bring non-discriminatory assistance to wounded soldiers on battlefields.
-After learning about the movement, Clara Barton founded the American Red Cross (ARC) in 1881 on the fundamental principles of humanity, neutrality, unity, and more, and introduced a new form of volunteer service to the country.
-Today, 140 years later, the ARC has an expansive network of donors, volunteers, and employees across the country and is one of the largest humanitarian organizations in the world.
+The International Red Cross was founded in Switzerland in 1863 to bring non-discriminatory assistance to wounded soldiers on battlefields.
+After learning about the movement, patent-clerk-turned-nurse Clara Barton founded the American Red Cross (ARC) in 1881 on the fundamental principles of humanity, neutrality, and unity — and she introduced a new form of volunteer service to the country.
+One hundred forty years later, the ARC now has an expansive network of donors, volunteers, and employees across the country and stands as one of the largest humanitarian organizations in the world.

 Support - Refugee assistance efforts in Ukraine